Rownak/Research/vizObj2Vec/Dataset/readme.md

-Datset for the paper VizObj2Vec: Unsupervised Representation Learning for Visual Objects in Video-frames
+Dataset for the paper VizObj2Vec: Unsupervised Representation Learning for Visual Objects in Video-frames

+1. First commit